 Advocacy means having someone to help you express your views and wishes, secure your rights and represent your interests.

-An advocate is not there to provide information and advice.
+An advocate is NOT there to provide information and advice.

-Because an advocate should be independent, the council don't directly provide advocacy services but we do fund a local organisation to provide independent advocacy.
+Because an advocate should be independent, the council don't directly provide an advocacy services but we do fund a local organisation to provide independent advocacy.